sadeli413/Pasta_Bot/README.txt

 RANDOM
 	DESCRIPTION: Send a random hentai.
 If an amount is specified, send that amount (no maximum).
 If a search criteria is specified, then search under that criteria (maximum amount 25)
 	USAGE: .random [amount] [search criteria]
-	NOTES: This never sends hentai with tags including "loli" or "shota".
-As a result of the 25 MAXIMUM AMOUNT SEARCHED, fewer doujins may be sent than requested.
+	NOTES: This searches the 25 most popular search results and ONLY grabs NON loli/shota.
+As a result, fewer doujins may be sent than requested.
 	For search criteria help, visit https://nhentai.net/info/
 	*This is the slowest command, since it randomly searches until it finds a doujin that 1) exists and 2) does not contain "loli" or "shota" tags.